matterhorn103/quanstants/README.md

 This package aims to alleviate this confusion.

-Using `Quantity` objects in complex or extensive calculations, as opposed to binary floats or even decimal floats, will of course have an associated cost.
+Using `Quantity` objects in complex or extensive calculations, as opposed to binary floats or even decimal floats, will of course have a not-unsubstantial associated overhead.
-`quanstants` is not intended for this usage.
+`quanstants` is not intended for this usage; though, after all, neither is Python, and in many cases other advantages win out over pure speed and computational efficiency.

 ## Standards and naming